Blockchain-Investor-Network/BIN-NFT-Contracts/README.md

 # BIN-NFT-Contracts
 Qualification NFT - Accredited Investor Status

-Blockchain Sophisticated Investors that meet the threshold of accredited investor within their jurisdictions are awarded this NFT.
+Blockchain Sophisticated Investors(BSIs) that meet the threshold of accredited investor within their jurisdictions are awarded this NFT.

 V1 Contracts - Currently deployed - Minted based on internal controls with offchain price feed.